schar/comp-sem/exercises/week2.md

     ```haskell
     tailList :: List a -> List a
     tailList  -- You fill this in.
+              -- Make sure that tailList myList = Add 3 (Add 4 (Add 2 Empty))
     ```

 2. One of the central operations on lists (actually, one of the central